shnizman/School-Enrollment/README.md

 ```
 mvn install
 ```
-This will also generate a jar file with all the dependencies which we will run once it has been created.
+This will  generate a jar file with all the dependencies which we will run once it has been created.
 - Run the `jar` file by using the following command
 ```